 In addition, as part of the settlement agreement, the City is required to make several capital improvements to the concourse roof, silos and skylights.
-In 2020, the majority of the roof improvements were completed and finished in 2021.
-In 2024 the silos entryways will be demolished and rebuilt, funded by the \$1M Downtown Revitalization Initiative (DRI) grant to City Centre.
-Also in 24/25 the City needs to make repairs to the Theater 56 roof using facility reserves in the amount of \$310,000.
+In 2020, the majority of the roof improvements were completed.
+In 2021, the City will completed the roof project and then commenced the design process for the silos.
+The silo work will be funded by the \$1M Downtown Revitalization Initiative (DRI) grant to City Centre.